-Regardless of application method, the closing date for 2025 applications is Monday 20th January 2025 @ 5pm.
+The closing date for 2026 applications is 31st January 2026.
 Unfortunately we are unable to accept applications received after the advertised closing date.

 WHAT HAPPENS AFTER APPLICATION?

 After the application closing date, each girl's form is checked and processed in GBHQ.
 Should there be any queries regarding application the company Captain will be contacted directly.